94d90b08-c4ef-416c-bf7b-b6c5b7275e6a/rpmrepository/README.md

 - add repository locking (for other processes)
 - add parallel tests
 - safe destroyed repository from acts
-- add RPM::Repository.assimilate (join package with repositoried one if exist)
 - suppose 2 RPM::Package has similar local source(s) URI(s).
 One is destroyed.
 What about another?